syth3/my-budget/README.md

 * Return net (all income - all expenses) for a given range
 * format chart tab
 * Compute Net Worth
+* Use api to get bank balance information